The Marriage (Bailiwick of Guernsey) Law, 2020 came in on 1 March 2021

 If you want a religious ceremony other than a Church of England service you will need to discuss arrangements with the religious organisation and make sure that that the person who you would like to conduct the ceremony is an Authorised Religious Official see website.

-The religious organisation will have their own fees and pricing structure and you will pay these fees directly to them for the services they will be providing directly.
+The religious organisation will have their pricing structure and fees payable to them for the services they will be providing directly.

 Once you have set the time date and location with the authorised religious official you will need to apply to give notice of marriage.
 See below.